anion gap low

 Step 4: Screen for paraproteins (if persistent)

-Especially if the patient’s anion gap is less than 2 and albumin is normal, the possibility of gammaglobulinemia should be considered, as suggested by the gammopathy study [6] and the CJASN review [9].
+Especially if the patient’s anion gap is less than 2–3 and albumin is normal, the possibility of a monoclonal gammopathy should be considered, as suggested by the gammopathy study [6] and the CJASN review [9].

 Step 5: Interpret in the patient’s clinical context

-However, it is good to remember that the anion gap only describes one data point in the overall assessment of the patient.
+The anion gap describes only one data point in the overall assessment of the patient.
 This approach is emphasized in the NEJM review [2].

 What can you do as a patient?